SuperOfficeDocs/crmscript/docs/api-reference/classes/NSFieldMetadataDictionary/NSFieldMetadataDictionary.md

 so.topic: reference
 ---

-Dictionary where key is string and value is a FieldMetadata
+Dictionary where key is string and value is a NSFieldMetadata

 1. autolist